Fidèle Moungar: Life

 Moungar formed a transitional government including 16 ministers, in which all party leaders had a post; among these, Saleh Kebzabo became Trade and Industry Minister, Delwa Kassiré Koumakoye became Communications Minister and Wadel Abdelkader Kamougué became Civil Service and Labour Minister.
-In a message on Radio Tchad, Moungar asserted his cabinet's loyalty to the CNS' instructions, claiming that his ministers would be the CNS' "missionaries".
+In a message on Radiodiffusion Nationale Tchadienne, Moungar asserted his cabinet's loyalty to the CNS' instructions, claiming that his ministers would be the CNS' "missionaries".

-Moungar's tenure in office was marked by confrontation with the President over the pace for adopting a multiparty political system, a confrontation that a Chadian journalist dates from June, when during a presidential visit to France Idriss Déby noted that Moungar was highly regarded by the French government.
-This made Déby conclude that Moungar might transform himself in a dangerous rival for the presidency.
+Moungar's tenure in office was marked by a confrontation with the President over the pace for adopting a multiparty political system, a confrontation that a Chadian journalist dates from June, when during a presidential visit to France Idriss Déby noted that Moungar was highly regarded by the French government.
+This made Déby conclude that Moungar might transform himself into a dangerous rival for the presidency.
 He was also led to suspect this, together with rival opposition leaders, by Moungar's conduct and speeches, which indicated a considerable ambition, despite his previous promise that he had no political interest in remaining in politics after the transition period.
-This brought the downfall of the Moungar cabinet on October 28, 1993, when the President's supporters presented a censure motion in transitional parliament, the Conseil Supérieur de Transition (CST).
+This brought the downfall of the Moungar cabinet on 28 October 1993, when the President's supporters presented a censure motion in the transitional parliament, the Conseil Supérieur de Transition (CST).

 The CST (the country's transitional legislature charged with the task of monitoring the government's implementation of the CNS' recommendations) approved the motion with 45 votes against 10, and 1 abstained, displaying what the scholar William Miles calls "a good example of their deference to the Presidency", which repeated itself when the CST readily accepted Déby's candidate for Prime Minister, the Justice Minister Delwa Kassiré Koumakoye.
 Moungar called his removal unconstitutional, threatening to bring the issue to court, while workers went on strike, deserting their jobs.

-In 1996 Moungar was disqualified from participating in the first Chadian multi-party presidential election for alleged residence irregularities.
+In 1996, Moungar was disqualified from participating in the first Chadian multi-party presidential election for alleged residence irregularities.

-In January 2007 Moungar strongly criticized French policy in Chad, asking for the recall of the French troops stationed in Chad.
+In January 2007, Moungar strongly criticized French policy in Chad, asking for the recall of the French troops stationed in Chad.
 He claimed that "France has crucified Chadian democracy, systematically contributing to the faking of all elections, and, through the intervention of its troops, has caused the repression of all rebellions, in open violation of the Franco-Chadian accords."

-On July 30, 2007, Moungar returned to Chad along with a delegation of about 20 other exiled opponents of the regime to meet with Déby and discuss how to restore peace to the country; he and the rest of the delegation returned to Libreville, Gabon on the same day.
+On 30 July 2007, Moungar returned to Chad along with a delegation of about 20 other exiled opponents of the regime to meet with Déby and discuss how to restore peace to the country; he and the rest of the delegation returned to Libreville, Gabon on the same day.
 In November 2007, he said that he was outraged that France wanted the defendants in the Arche de Zoé child kidnapping case to be tried in France rather than Chad.

 As of 2009, Moungar remains Secretary-General of ACTUS.
 As part of a peace initiative in February 2009, he met with Deby and then travelled to Khartoum to meet with Chadian rebel leaders.